ST10339549/ST10339549_ST10339829_INSY7314_POE_P3/README.md

 -   **Secure HTTP Headers:**
     The `helmet` library is used to set numerous secure HTTP headers, protecting against common vulnerabilities like Clickjacking and Cross-Site Scripting (XSS).

+-   **No Public Registration (Task 3 Compliance):**
+    The `/api/auth/register` endpoint has been intentionally removed to prevent unauthorized account creation.
+All users must be pre-registered by administrators, ensuring proper identity verification and access control.

 ## 🛠️ Tech Stack